Ever had trouble finding Japanese recipes that were easy to make?

 Tenkasu mostly plays a supporting role.
 Your dish would likely still taste delicious even if it doesn’t have the tenkasu.

 Also, read my full post on tenkasu substitutes to learn more.

 Nutritional Value of tenkasu

-If you love eating healthy, unfortunately, there is not much hope you can put into the tenkasu.
+Unfortunately, if you love eating healthy, there is not much hope you can put into the tenkasu.
 The main ingredient is wheat flour, and it is mostly carbs, and there are high sodium levels.
 Not to mention the frying process will create cholesterol.
-Tenkasu also contains some sodium.

 Even if you add dashi and prawn flakes into the batter, all the vitamins and minerals would likely dissipate during the deep-frying process.

-However, there is no need to worry too much about eating tenkasu.
+However, don’t worry too much about eating tenkasu.
 They are fine in moderation!